Big-Life-Lab/PHES-ODM/metadata.md

 -   **Table names**: Table names use UpperCamelCase.

 -   **Variable and category names**: Both variables and variable categories use lowerCamelCase.
 Do not use special characters (only uppercase, lowercase letters and numbers).
 Reason: variable and category names can be combined to generate derived variables.
 Using special characters will generate non-allowable characters - see below.
+Category names a maximum of 7 characters to allow concatenation of four categories into a single variaable to comply with ArcGIS 31 character maximum for variable names.

 -   **Variables in wide tables**: Wide tables use `_` to concatenate variables from long tables.

--   **Variable order** if a multiple measurement take place on different dates this has a natural form in the long table format, however in the pivot wider format this can be ambiguous.
-In this case, show a `analysisDate` followed by a series of measurements taken on that date ex(`temp_c_singleton`) then another `covidN1_PPMV_mean` followed by more measurements ex(`covidN1_PPMV_mean`)
+-   **Variable order** If a multiple measurement take place on different dates this has a natural form in the long table format, however in the pivot wider format this can be ambiguous.
+In this case, show a `reportDate` followed by a series of measurements taken on that date (e.g. `covN1_PPMV_mean`) followed by more measurements (e.g. `covN2_PPMV_mean`)

--   **Merging tables** : Merging tables into a wide table requires additional steps for when a variable does not have an unique name.
+-   **Merging tables** : Merging tables into a wide table requires additional steps when a variable does not have an unique name (when the variable name appears in more than one table).
 For example, variables such as `dateTime`, `notes`, `description`, `type`, `version` and `ID` variables such as `sampleID` are used in several tables.
 Use the following approach:

     -   Variable that are not unique (they are in more than one table): add the table name to the variable by concatenate column names with `_`. e.g. `dateTime` from the `Sample` table becomes `Sample_dateTime`.
     -   Variable that are unique (they in only one table in the entire OMD).
 No variable name changes are needed.

--   **Derived, summary or transformed measure**: Follows the same approach as naming variable and category names, except use a `_` when concatenating variable or category names.
-These three types measures are generated to summarize or transform one or more variables.
-An example is calculating the mean value of one or more SARS-CoV-2 regions.
+-   **Derived, summary or transformed measure**: These measures are generated to summarize or transform one or more variables.
+Naming convention follows the same approach as naming variable and category names, except use a `_` when concatenating variable or category names.
+Examples of derived measure the calculation of a mean mean value of one or more SARS-CoV-2 regions.
 Normalization and standardization are other examples of a transformed measure.
+Typically derived, summary or transform measures are not reported, rather the preferred reporting approach reporting the underlying measures.

 -   **Date time**: YYYY-MM-DD HH:mm:ss (24 hour format, in UTC)